ipsy-md/docs/docs/cluster/cecile/software.md

     addpath /software/experimental/matlab_toolboxes/spm12
     ```

 !!!
-Warning "Don't use `genpath` to load all thirsparty toolboxes at once"
+Warning "Don't use `genpath` to load all third-party toolboxes at once"
     Although matlab provides the possibility to load all toolboxes within a path by using `genpath`, this is not recommended to do because some of the toolboxes don't work well together and might break.
 For example `spm` will not start anymore.

 ### Matlab shortcuts fix